dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/standalone-with-authentication-library.md

 Support for authenticating users is registered in the service container with the <xref:Microsoft.Extensions.DependencyInjection.WebAssemblyAuthenticationServiceCollectionExtensions.AddOidcAuthentication%2A> extension method provided by the [`Microsoft.AspNetCore.Components.WebAssembly.Authentication`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebAssembly.Authentication) package.
 This method sets up the services required for the app to interact with the Identity Provider (IP).

 For a new app, provide values for the `{AUTHORITY}` and `{CLIENT ID}` placeholders in the following configuration.
 Provide other configuration values that are required for use with the app's IP.
 The example is for Google, which requires `PostLogoutRedirectUri`, `RedirectUri`, and `ResponseType`.
-If adding authentication to an app, manually add the following code and configuration to the app with values for the placeholders and other configuration values as required.
+If adding authentication to an app, manually add the following code and configuration to the app with values for the placeholders and other configuration values.

 `Program.cs`: